With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFamily Counseling Service is a mental health facility in Aurora, IL, located at 70 South River Street, in the 60506 zip code.
-Family Counseling Service provides outpatient treatment and telemedicine/telehealth.
-Family Counseling Service provides group therapy, couples/family therapy and behavior modification to young adults, children / adolescents and adults.
-Family Counseling Service also supports people with PTSD, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Some other services available at Family Counseling Service include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Family Counseling Service provides telemedicine/telehealth and outpatient treatment.
+Family Counseling Service provides behavior modification, cognitive behavioral therapy and dialectical behavior therapy to adults, children / adolescents and young adults.
+Family Counseling Service also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services available at Family Counseling Service include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.